A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: Introduction

+Obviously, at each step of the scheme, we pay the price of using an arbitrary probability measure as parameter for the coefficients instead of the law of the process.
+Therefore this law has to be chosen carefully in order to keep a good control on the error and achieve convergence.
 An example of a ``good choice'' is to take at each step of the cubature tree the discrete marginal law given by the solution of the ODEs along the cubature paths and corresponding weights.
 We show that for a cubature of order $m$ and a number $N$ of discretization steps, this choice of approximation law leads to a $N^{-(m-1)/2}$ order approximation of the expectation of any $m+2$ times continuously differentiable functional of the forward component, when all the derivatives are bounded\footnote{this is the special case when $\phi$ is $m+2$ times continuously differentiable with bounded derivatives and $f=0$ in \eqref{NLFBSDE}.}, and to a first order approximation scheme of the backward component, where the given orders stand for the supremum norm error.
-Higher orders of approximation are also obtained by correcting some terms in the algorithm.
+Higher orders of approximation are also obtained by correcting some terms in the algorithm.\\

 As it is pointed out in \cite{lyons_cubature_2004} and \cite{crisan_second_2010}, the regularity of the terminal condition $\phi$ in \eqref{NLFBSDE} may be relaxed to Lipschitz and the approximation convergence rate preserved, provided that the vector fields are uniformly non-degenerate (in fact, the condition in the given references is weaker, since the vector fields are supposed to satisfy an UFG condition, see \cite{kusuoka_applications_1987}).
 This relies on the regularization properties of parabolic and semi-linear parabolic PDEs (see \cite{friedman_partial_2008} for an overview in the elliptic case and respectively \cite{kusuoka_applications_1987} and \cite{crisan_sharp_2012} for the UFG case).
-We show that this remains true in the McKean-Vlasov case and that the convergence rate still holds when the function $\phi$ is Lipschitz only and when the vector fields are uniformly elliptic.
+We show that this remains true in the McKean-Vlasov case and that the convergence rate still holds when the function $\phi$ is Lipschitz only and when the vector fields are uniformly elliptic. \\